Codeology/face-rec/README.md

 ### pip install face-recognition
 Store the images of the faces of known "students" in the subdirectory called train_dir.
 Each "student" should have their own folder, labeled with their name.
 Don't worry about the unknown-male and unknown-female directories.
 The images found in the main final_version_files directory are example images that you can run this product on.
-These can be simply substitued with screenshots of Zoom classrooms.
+These can be simply substituted with screenshots of Zoom classrooms.

 Follow the steps below to run the actual application.